TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/components/selectAllTransactions.md

 [`TransactionPool`](../type-aliases/TransactionPool.md)\<`TR`, `T`\>

-The entire pool of transactions from the store.
+The entire transaction pool from the store.

 ## Returns